 Do I have to complete community service hours?

 No, because of COVID-19 we are not asking people to do community service for everyone's well-being and will not be required for this Legal Services Day.

 How long will it take to see my fines and fees removed and appear on my account?

-Due to COVID-19 everything is taking linger to process.
-We ask that if you are choosen that you wait 8-12 weeks before calling the Multnomah County Courthouse to check if everything is cleared.
+Due to COVID-19, everything is taking longer to process.
+We ask that if you are chosen you wait 3-4 months from the date that your order is submitted before calling the Multnomah County Courthouse to check if everything is cleared.

 What cannot be cleared through Legal Services Day?